Anti-Alias/bevy_ui_dsl/README.md

 Some classes only depend a single bundle.
 Others depend on an AssetServer to manipulate their respective types.

 # TODO
-* Allow users to insert extra components to widgets by returning an EntityCommands.
 * Create an example with interactive components.